sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 <br>**Key Insights:**<br>
 - For pool management, email is used as a primary communication tool, the ability to send email notifications would be a welcome feature.
 - Group leaders allowed to create events would simplify the planning process greatly.
-- Group specific websites similar to our concept already exist (Red Cross website), a general website would be a useful tool.
+- Group-specific websites similar to our concept already exist (Red Cross website), a general website would be a useful tool.

 <br>**Memorable Quotes:**<br>
 - "If I were still a Girl Scout leader I would use all of these features.
 As an instructor for the Red Cross there is a website similar to what you are describing and I have used it since it started operating"
-- "The most prevalent issue with troop leaders not communicating and being unable to find transportation so meetings were often cancled between the two"
+- "The most prevalent issue with troop leaders not communicating and being unable to find transportation so meetings were often canceled between the two"
 - "Leaders would communicate last minute, sometimes members would already be at the location of the meeting and they would just tell us the that the meeting was canceled"

 <br>**Hypotheses (Valid or Invalid):**<br>
-- Confirmation that a group based website has utility beyond a scouting context.
+- Confirmation that a group-based website has utility beyond a scouting context.
 - Event planning should be one of the primary focuses of our project.
-- A platform for group communication in a general context would be excellent for group based organizations.
+- A platform for group communication in a general context would be excellent for group-based organizations.

 <br>**Is Super Scouts! a Must/Nice/Don't Care:**<br>
-- Calista considered the project as a must have, citing the convenience of being able to have group discussions and event planning on the same platform.
+- Calista considered the project a must-have, citing the convenience of being able to have group discussions and event planning on the same platform.
-- The specific features regarding scheduleing and community discussions were given as justification as well, claiming they would be very helpful quality of life features in group settings.
+- The specific features regarding scheduling and community discussions were given as justification as well, claiming they would be very helpful quality of life features in group settings.

 ## Interview: 8<br>
-**Summary:** Jorja is not a member of scouting, but she is involved with several club or group based organizations on campus.
+**Summary:** Jorja is not a member of scouting, but she is involved with several club or group-based organizations on campus.
 In the interview we discussed communication and what were the biggest flaws and successes of how the groups she knows communicated.
 The biggest drawback of already existent communication methods in a group (text, email, etc.) was the lack of a report feature for personal issues and potential conflict between group members.
 While she liked the overall concept of a website used for group settings, the emphasis on scouting to the overall project would take away from the utility of the website in a more general context.<br>
 **Interviewer:** Benjamin Huntoon<br>
 **Interviewee** Jorja Whitcher<br>
 **Date:** 9/13/23<br>